 Cost of Email Marketing Campaign: Present the total cost of your email marketing campaigns.
-You may have more than one email marketing campaigns, but examining them separately would ease your job to evaluate different digital efforts of various campaigns generated for different business goals.
-To calculate the cost of a single campaign, divide the total expense by the total number of your campaigns.
+You may have more than one email marketing campaign, but examining them separately would ease your job to evaluate different digital efforts of various campaigns generated for different business goals.
+To calculate the cost of a single campaign, divide the total expense by the total number of campaigns.

 Open Rate: Write the open rate of your email marketing campaign.
 It is the percentage of subscribers who opened the campaign email.
 According to a study, the average open rate in email marketing is 21.5%, although it may vary depending on different sectors and industries.

 Click-Through Rate: Enter the click-through rate of your email marketing campaign.
-It is the percentage of subscribers who opened and landed a page by clicking the call-to-action in the email.
+It is the percentage of subscribers who opened and landed on page by clicking the call-to-action in the email.
 CTR is also presented in the dashboard of your ESP.
 According to a study, the average unique click-through rate of email marketing campaigns is 3.3%, although it may vary depending on different sectors and industries.

 Conversion Rate: Present the conversion rate of your email marketing campaign.
-It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and take the desired action of your business.
+It is the percentage of subscribers who opened your email, clicked the call-to-action in the message, and took the desired action of your business.
 Conversion rate may be seen via Google Analytics.

 Average Value of a Conversion: Lastly, write the average spending per customer.
 Average value of a conversion is calculated by total sales in a given time and the total number of customers up to that day.
 It is also known as Average Spend per Customer (ASC) or Average Order Value.

 Cost per Contact: It shows how much you spent on a single customer in this email marketing campaign.
-Cost per contact is the total campaign cost divided by the total number of subscribers your email campaign sent to.
+Cost per contact is the total campaign cost divided by the total number of subscribers your email campaign was sent to.

 Number of Openings: It represents how many subscribers opened your email from their inboxes.
 Number of openings is calculated as the send volume times email open rate.

-Number of Conversions: It indicates how many conversions you have obtained from the email marketing campaign.
+Number of Conversions: It indicates how many conversions you obtained from the email marketing campaign.
 Number of conversions is the number of people who reached your website through the call-to-action in your email and took the desired action of your business like downloading an eBook.

 Revenue: It is the total revenue of online sales that came directly from the email marketing campaign.
 Revenue is estimated as total number of conversions times average value of a conversion.